eutely/SGSP/Phylogenetic/README.md

 This folder contains the data, scripts, and configuration files utilized to reconstruct the species tree and estimate evolutionary divergence times across major grass lineages.

 #### 1. Species Tree Reconstruction
-We reconstructed a maximum likelihood (ML) phylogeny using a concatenated alignment of 295 single-copy orthologous genes (`merge.final.fa`)[cite: 389, 390]. [cite_start]The inference was performed using RAxML-NG under the GTR+G substitution model, evaluating node support with 1,000 bootstrap replicates[cite: 391].
+We reconstructed a maximum likelihood (ML) phylogeny using a concatenated alignment of 295 single-copy orthologous genes (`merge.final.fa`).
+The inference was performed using RAxML-NG under the GTR+G substitution model, evaluating node support with 1,000 bootstrap replicates.

 **Command:**
 ```bash